How to Survive the Holidays after a Breakup

 If you’re a five-year old, waiting in eager anticipation for every gift you set your little heart on, then nothing.

-However, if you’re a 25 year-old college grad who just got a text from your EX letting you know it’s over, the holidays ain’t looking so great.
+However, if you just got a text from your EX letting you know it’s over, the holidays ain’t looking so great.

 To top it off, now you’re left wondering how you’re going to make it through.